vlang/v/doc/docs.md

 </table>

 <!--
-NB: there are several special keywords, which you can put after the code fences for v: compile, cgen, live, ignore, failcompile, okfmt, oksyntax, badsyntax, wip, nofmt For more details, do: `v check-md`
+Note: There are several special keywords, which you can put after the code fences for v: compile, cgen, live, ignore, failcompile, okfmt, oksyntax, badsyntax, wip, nofmt For more details, do: `v check-md`
 -->